 Mental health care is a very important part of general practice as the burden of mental illness continues to grow in our community.
 During our life time many of us at one time or another will struggle with mental illness and the quality of care you receive at this time will make a big difference to your life and relationships.

-Dr. David Cockram, a psychologist works along with your doctors to provide you with the support and assistance that you need.
+A psychologist works along with your doctors to provide you with the support and assistance that you need.
 Talk to your doctor in regards to a referral.

 Focused counseling has long been established as an important therapy for many kinds of mental illness.
 Medicare provides appropriate support to fund dedicated sessions by a psychologist or counselor.
 Ask you GP to complete a mental health care plan and organise an appropriate referral for you.
 Mental Health nursing services are being sought.